4 Interactive graph

 Dependency Graph

-When you type in a package, you get to see packages that are required for this package to run.
-We get to analyse how diverse our package would be, and how qualitative it is.
+We get to analyse how diverse our package would be, and how

 Package Enhancers

-"vcd and color-brewer always go well together."
-You get to find other such packages using the enhancers graph.
-Extracted from user click data, allows you to see well prescribed packages.
+You get to find other such packages using the enhancers

 Package Usage

 This is probably the most interesting one!
 Google uses back links to rank their websites, atleast partly.
 We define backlink as a directional dependency from a package to another.
+A --depends--on--> B

 B's backlink would have A. How is this useful?
 Backlinks serve as digital recommendations, they allow you to see the roots of a good package.
 Just as reputable websites linking to each other boost credibility, R packages depending on well-established or foundational packages contribute to the credibility and functionality of the reliant package.
 This interdependency builds a network where established packages lend authority and reliability to others, enhancing the overall ecosystem's robustness and ensuring that functionalities are well-supported and dependable, much like how backlinks bolster a website's trustworthiness and authority on the web.